sojuker/sojuker.github.io/_posts/2017-03-08-reading-es6-spec.md

 Additional Methods of Global Environment Records

 - GetThisBinding()
-- HasVarDeclaration(N), 包含 unctionDeclaration, GeneratorDeclaration, or VariableDeclaration declarations
+- HasVarDeclaration(N), 包含 unctionDeclaration, GeneratorDeclaration, or VariableDeclaration
-- HasLexicalDeclaration(N)
-- HasRestrictedGlobalProperty(N)，不能被 lexicalDeclaration 屏蔽的 global Property
+- HasLexicalDeclaration(N), created using a lexical declaration such as a LexicalDeclaration or a ClassDeclaration
-    A global lexical binding may not be created that has the same name as a non-configurable property of the global object.
+- HasRestrictedGlobalProperty(N)，A global lexical binding may not be created that has the same name as a non-configurable property of the global object.
-    The global property undefined is an example of such a property.
 - CanDeclareGlobalVar(N)
 - CanDeclareGlobalFunction(N)
 - CreateGlobalVarBinding(N, D)
 - CreateGlobalFunctionBinding(N, V, D)

-DeclarativeRecord 是优先于 ObjectRecord 的，会产生屏蔽效应。
+DeclarativeRecord 是优先于 ObjectRecord 的，同名的 binding 在查询时会产生屏蔽效应。

 #### 8.1.1.5 Module Environment Records

 A module Environment Record is a declarative Environment Record that is used to represent the outer scope of an ECMAScript Module.
 In additional to normal mutable and immutable bindings, module Environment Records also provide immutable import bindings which are bindings that provide indirect access to a target binding that exists in another Environment Record.

-Module Environment Records support all of the declarative Environment Record methods listed in Table 15 and share the same specifications for all of those methods except for GetBindingValue, DeleteBinding, HasThisBinding and GetThisBinding.
 In addition, module Environment Records support the methods:

-Additional Methods of Module Environment Records

 - CreateImportBinding(N, M, N2)
 - GetThisBinding()